ue22-p20/web-intro/notebooks/33-manipulating-the-DOM.md

 * Add a class to an element `element.classList.add("someclass")`
 * Remove a class to an element `element.classList.remove("someclass")`
 * And many more ...

++++

+Note for next year

+* mention the cheat sheet
+* explain how to iterate over a HTMLCollection, see this post on discourse https://discourse.mines-paristech.fr/t/cours-javascript-precision-sur-la-facon-diterer-sur-des-htmlcollection/1010